luzrain/telegram-bot-api/README.md

 // Handle any type of update
 $client->on(new Event\Update(function(Update $update) {
-    // update received
+    // Any update received
 }));

 // Handle /ping command
 $client->on(new Event\Command('/ping', function(Message $message) {
+    /**
+     * You can return any Method object from here, and it will be sent as an answer to the webhook.
-    // Be aware that your cannot sent methods with uploading local files from here, use BotApi instead. return new SendMessage(
+     * Be aware that your cannot send methods with uploading local files from here, use BotApi instead.
+     */
+    return new SendMessage(
-        chatId: $message->getChat()->getId(),
+        chatId: $message->chat->id,
         text: 'pong!',
     );
 }));